 Your CV is an essential tool if you’re looking for a new job this year.
-In this guide, we’ll show you how to write an outstanding CV for 2018, covering what to include in your CV (with examples), formatting tips and the details that have no place in this document.
+In this guide, we’ll show you how to write a CV for 2020, covering what to include (with examples), formatting tips and the details that have no place in this document.

 What is a CV and what is it used for?

 A CV, short for ‘curriculum vitae’, is a document that details a written overview of your employment history, education and skills.

 You will need to write a CV if you’re looking for a job as most companies require one in the initial stages of a job application process.
 Some employers may only ask for a CV; others may request a cover letter or a completed application form too.